IGEL-Community/IGEL-Docs-v02/docs/Docs/HOWTO-COSMOS.md

 **A:** Make sure that SSH is running on ICG server and that the account used from UMS has `sudo` rights.
 [IGEL KB: ICG How-Tos - Giving a User sudo Privileges](https://kb.igel.com/en/igel-cloud-gateway/current/giving-a-user-sudo-privileges).
 Linux setup example can be found in [IGEL Community Docs HOWTO Setup Lab Sandbox Environment - Optional - Install ICG from UMS](https://igel-community.github.io/IGEL-Docs-v02/Docs/HOWTO-Setup-Lab-Sandbox-Environment/#optional-install-icg-from-ums-os-11)

+**Q:** The ICG OS12 Management Connection shows as disconnected.
+What can be checked / validated?

+**A:** Review the following items:

+- Giving the UMS an Public Address via UMS Network > Server > Servername rightclick on it and setting the Public Address + Default Port for example ums.server.com.
+- Giving the IGEL Cloud Gateway the exact External Host + Port that can be pinged from outside your LAN.
+- Reinstalling ICG with Certificate.

 -----

 ## FAQ - Onboarding Service (OBS)